 Executive Vice President for Health Sciences and Executive Dean of the School of Medicine Edward B. Healton, M.D., M.P.H

-Dr. Healton, who also is executive vice president of Georgetown University Medical Center (GUMC) is responsible for advancing the center’s educational and research missions and for working effectively with the leadership of MedStar Health, its clinical partner.
-GUMC comprises the School of Medicine, the School of Nursing & Health Studies, the Georgetown Lombardi Comprehensive Cancer Center and the Biomedical Graduate Research Organization.
+Dr. Healton leads Georgetown University Medical Center in advancing its educational and research missions, and supporting patient care in partnership with our clinical partner, MedStar Health.
+GUMC comprises the School of Medicine, the School of Nursing & Health Studies, the Georgetown Lombardi Comprehensive Cancer Center and Biomedical Graduate Education.
+The medical center is home to the University’s most robust research enterprise, a broad continuum of research from basic to applied translational science.
 Learn more about the Georgetown University Medical Center.

 Dean for Medical Education Stephen Ray Mitchell, M.D.